Best AI for SEO in 2026: Top Tools for Real SEO Work

 Best for: research-heavy SEO teams using Google Workspace.

-• fresh hooks,
+• fresher hooks,

-• social-first SEO content angles,
+• social-first content angles,

 • trend commentary,